Disordered complex networks: energy optimal lattices and persistent homology: Abstract

-In 2D, we determine the disorder strength at which the PTL and the RMT networks are the \textit{closest} measured by comparing their network topologies via a comparison of their \textit{Persistence Diagrams} in the total variation as well as the symmetrized nearest neighbour distances.
-We demonstrate that, at this very same disorder, the PTL and the RMT networks exhibit very similar coverage probability distributions, with the PTL performing at least as well as the RMT.
-Thus, the PTL network at this disorder strength can be taken to be an effective substitute for the RMT network model, while at the same time offering the advantages of greater tractability both from theoretical and empirical perspectives.
+In 2D, we determine the disorder strength at which the perturbed triangular lattice (abbrv.
+PTL) and the Ginibre networks are the \textit{closest} measured by comparing their network topologies via a comparison of their \textit{Persistence Diagrams} in the total variation as well as the symmetrized nearest neighbour distances.
+We demonstrate that, at this very same disorder, the PTL and the Ginibre networks exhibit very similar coverage probability distributions, with the PTL performing at least as well as the Ginibre.
+Thus, the PTL network at this disorder strength can be taken to be an effective substitute for the Ginibre network model, while at the same time offering the advantages of greater tractability both from theoretical and empirical perspectives.